|MEDIA email: pr at yumearth.com

 and hand craft all our flavors to make them all tart and bright and delicious!

-YumEarth treats are made with all-natural ingredients, no artificial colors or artificial dyes, no gluten, no peanuts, and no tree-nuts.
+YumEarth treats are made with no artificial colors or artificial dyes, no gluten, no peanuts, and no tree-nuts.

 YumEarth organic lollipops and organic drops are kosher parve as well.
 Learn more about our ingredients